 OFFICE OF HOUSING & COMMUNITY DEVELOPMENT

 We promote the development of affordable housing and community development policies City wide.
 Our office provides fiscal oversight and management for development contracts, programs and economic development related initiatives.
 The Office works with both public and private partners to improve the lives of residents in highly distressed and under-invested communities by encouraging investment in communities of opportunity.
 We provide financing for affordable housing developments, support for neighborhood-based commercial developments, and design/implement strategies to retain legacy residents.

 Welcome the Office of Housing and Community Development, your resource for housing and community development information within the City of Atlanta.

-Mission: We promote the development of affordable housing and community development policies.
+Mission: To promote the development of affordable housing and community development policies and projects through stewardship of our federal resources.
 Our office maintains fiscal oversight and management for state and federal development contracts and programs valued in excess of $30 million dollars.
 We actively seek partnerships with both public and private developers of affordable housing to expand our capacity and reach.

 Values: We care about maintaining our core values and stewardship over housing resources.
 As we align our work with the larger vision for the Department of City Planning, we maintain our commitment to: Affordability, People, Neighborhoods, Economic Vitality, Revitalization and Stabilization efforts.